neocliff/my-make-things/README.md

 expect it to take quiet a bit of time (on the order of an hour).

-Note that `Dockerfile.alp` is an incomplete attempt to build the toolchain on the latest Alpine Linux distrobution (BusyBox-based).
+Note that `Dockerfile.alp` is an incomplete attempt to build the toolchain on the latest Alpine Linux distribution (BusyBox-based).
 The main problem I have had is Alpine is based on musl's clib rather than GCC's clib.
 This causes no end of problems when compiling GCC 9.2.0.
 I may or may not finish that project.